grayodesa/terminal42/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [4.2.7] 2016-09-15 =

+* Fix - Improve the My Tickets (order-tickets.php) template logic to work with all ticketing providers (our thanks go out to Maksem who highlighted this problem)
+* Fix - Stop logic for dealing with recurring events from impacting other post types
+* Fix - Ensure ticket meta functions as expected with the EDD ticket provider
+* Tweak - Share "tickets unavailable" messaging across ticketing providers to prevent unnecessary duplication

+= [4.2.6] 2016-08-31 =

+* Fix - Resolved conflict with WooCommerce Memberships plugin that would cause ticket prices to be erroneously discounted while editing them (Initially reported by @foxfirecr8 - thank you!)
+* Fix - Improved the logic handling attendee meta data collection to avoid instances where a large number of tickets would cause data loss (Thank you to @FRANK for his help in reporting this)

 = [4.2.5] 2016-08-17 =

 * Fix - Resolved warnings during WPEC checkouts that prevented proper page redirection after ticket purchases (props to @sewhouston in the support forums for reporting this!)
-[65111]
 * Tweak - Allow for basic HTML tag support in attendee meta fields (Shout out to @lpoindexter for reporting this on in the forums.)
-[46454]

 = [4.2.4] 2016-08-03 =

 * Fix - Avoid Organizer and Venue being unset when updating a WooCommerce managed event ticket in WooCommerce
-* Fix - Limit the potential for race conditions leading to duplicate "human readable" IDs [63489]
+* Fix - Limit the potential for race conditions leading to duplicate "human readable" IDs

 = [4.2.3] 2016-07-20 =